casangi/casadocs/docs/tasks/task_specfit.rst

    simultaneously fit two Gaussian and two Lorentzian singlets, the zeroth and last of which were Lorentzians, one would specify *pfunc=["L", "G", "G", "L"]*.

    .. rubric:: ESTIMATES FILE FOR Gaussian SINGLETS (NONRECOMMENDED
       METHOD)

    Initial estimates for Gaussian singlets can be specified in an estimates file via the *estimates* parameter, which contains the name of the file.
 Estimates files may be deprecated in the future in favor of the *p*est* parameters, so it is recommended users use those parameters instead.
-To use anestimates file, the *p*est* parameters must be 0 or empty and *mgncomps* must be 0 or empty.
+To use an estimates file, the *p*est* parameters must be 0 or empty and *mgncomps* must be 0 or empty.
    Only Gaussian singlets can be specified in an estimates file.
 If one desires to fit one or more Gaussian multiplets and/or one or